Carnagion/dissertation/diss/diss.typ

 === Mathematical Programming

 Many existing mixed-integer programming (MIP) approaches to runway sequencing view the problem as a variant of classical machine scheduling problem with sequence-dependent setup times -- the runways are the machines, flights correspond to jobs, and runway separations to setup times @avella-time-indexed.
-The literature on machine scheduling has traditionally comrpised of two main kinds of formulations -- big-$M$ and time-indexed @avella-time-indexed.
+The literature on machine scheduling has traditionally comprised of two main kinds of formulations -- big-$M$ and time-indexed @avella-time-indexed.

 Big-$M$ formulations represent the landing or take-off time of an aircraft as a single continuous variable.
 However, such formulations typically need to apply a heuristic decomposition of the problem in order to meet computation time limits for instances of practical interest @avella-time-indexed.